+Your Resident Director

+Campus Safety at 724-458-3000 Emergency 724-458-2111 Non-emergency or business calls

-- Your Resident Director - Campus Safety at724-458-3000 Emergency724-458-2111 Campus Safety - > Zerbe Health and Wellness Center at 724-458-3850 - ➤ Reference the campus Emergency Response Plan in the back of this handbook and/or make yourself aware of the Emergency Procedure plan posted in various locations throughout your resident halls and academic buildings.
+Zerbe Health and Wellness Center at 724-458-3850

+Reference the campus Emergency Response Plan in the back of this handbook and/or make yourself aware of the Emergency Procedure plan posted in various locations throughout your resident halls and academic buildings.
-THE CRIMSON

-STUDENT HANDBOOK
+THE CRIMSON STUDENT HANDBOOK

-Published by

-The Office for Student Life and Learning of Grove City College
+Published by The Office for Student Life and Learning of Grove City College

 The policies and procedures written herein may be amended as necessary from time to time with subsequent notice and subject to the approval of the College President.
-The information in this 2018-19 Crimson edition supersedes any information in any previous editions of the Crimson, and is subject to change as noted above.
+The information in this 2019-2020 Crimson edition supersedes any information in any previous editions of the Crimson, and is subject to change as noted above.